azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 #### Deploy required Azure resources using Bicep

 Now take a look at the *deployment/azure* folder and parameterize the `params.json` for your needs.
-Most important here is the **Object ID*8 from your newly created SPN.
+Most important here is the **Object ID* from your newly created `SPN`.

 ```
 {